How to Monitor Linux User Activity with psacct and acct Tools

 Installing psacct or acct Packages in Linux

-psacct and acct both are similar packages and there is not much difference between them, but the psacct package is only available for rpm-based distributions such as RHEL, CentOS, and Fedora, whereas the acct package is available for distributions like Ubuntu, Debian, and Linux Mint.
+psacct and acct are both similar packages, and there is not much difference between them, but the psacct package is only available for rpm-based distributions such as RHEL, CentOS, and Fedora, whereas the acct package is available for Debian-based distributions like Ubuntu and Linux Mint.

-To install the psacct package under rpm-based distributions issue the following yum command.
+To install the psacct package under rpm-based distributions, issue the following yum or dnf command:

-To install the acct package using the apt command under Ubuntu / Debian / Linux Mint.
+To install the acct package using the apt command under Debian-based distributions:

-By default, the psacct service is in disabled mode and you need to start it manually under RHEL-based distributions.
-Use the following command to check the status of the service.
+By default, the psacct service is in disabled mode, and you need to start it manually under RHEL-based distributions, using the following command to check the status of the service:

-Under Ubuntu, Debian, and Mint service is started automatically, you don’t need to start it again.
+Under Debian-based distributions, the service is started automatically; you don’t need to start it again.

 Display Statistics of Users Connect Time